wszramkowska/FMP/README.md

 Since this is just a prototype I did not put a lot of focus on the map, however I thought it was important to do a bit of research on horror game maps and how they are built to create a terrifying atmosphere.

-I looked at Resident Evil 7: Biohazard (Capcom, 2017) because it was set in a house and aimed to invoke a sense of claustraphobia, which is something I wanted for my game.
+I looked at Resident Evil 7: Biohazard (Capcom, 2017) because it was set in a house and aimed to invoke a sense of claustrophobia, which is something I wanted for my game.
 The game uses tight, interconnected spaces with limited visibility, forcing the player into close encounters and reducing their sense of control.
 Its looping layout and narrow corridors make it easy to feel lost or trapped, while blocked paths and locked doors constantly restrict movement.
 The confined environment, combined with strong sound design and minimal safe areas, keeps tension high and makes the player feel vulnerable throughout exploration.

-Although this isn't the final map, I did build a small version with lots of rooms and long corridors which might not make sense in real life, but provide oppurtunities for tension and possible jumpscares in my game.
+Although this isn't the final map, I did build a small version with lots of rooms and long corridors which might not make sense in real life, but provide opportunities for tension and possible jumpscares in my game.

 <br>